An Overview of Microservices Architecture & Design

 ‘Cloud Native’ refers to a set of technologies that enable businesses to develop and operate software applications in the public, private, or hybrid cloud.
 Developers use these technologies to design and build loosely-coupled systems that are fault-tolerant, observable, and maintainable.

-Cloud-native applications are fast, massively scalable, inexpensive (pay as you go billing), and either self-service or full-service based on business maturity and requirements.
+Cloud-native applications are massively scalable, less expensive (pay as you go billing), and either self-service or full-service based on business maturity and requirements.
 This leads to agility, efficiency, and faster time-to-market.
 Hence, being cloud-native is the Holy Grail of many businesses.

-Several technologies enable this approach — containers, service meshes, automation, and CI/CD — but the most important of them all is microservices.
+Several technologies enable this approach — containers, service meshes, automation, and CI/CD — but the most important of them all is having a microservices architecture at the foundation.

 Key Microservice Architecture Concepts